Majorana edge and end states in planar Josephson junctions: Abstract

 \section{Abstract}

 We theoretically investigate the localization properties of Majorana states (MSs) in proximitized, planar Josephson Junctions (JJs) oriented along different crystallographic orientations and in the presence of an in-plane magnetic field and Rashba and Dresselhaus spin-orbit couplings.
 We show that two types of MSs may emerge when the junction transits into the topological superconducting state.
 In one case, referred to as end-like MSs, the Majorana quasiparticles are mainly localized inside the normal region at the opposite ends of the junction.
 In contrast, edge-like MSs extend along the opposite edges of the system, perpendicular to the junction channel.
 We show how the MSs can transit from end-like to edge-like and vice versa by tuning the magnetic field strength and/or the superconducting phase difference across the junction.
 In the case of phase-unbiased JJs the transition may occur as the ground state phase difference self-adjusts its value when the Zeeman field is varied.
+We propose exploiting the extended nature of edge-like MSs as effective interconnects enabling the coupling between topological states in adjacent planar JJs.
+The impact of electrostatic disorder on the MSs is also analyzed.

 \keywords{Majorana bound states, Josephson junctions, topological superconductivity}